dekuNukem/ATX4VC/device_specific/og_mac.md

 Now you just have to plug in the DC jack to turn it on.

+There is definitely room for improvements here, so if you come up with anything [let me know](#questions-or-comments) and I'll update it!

 A few extra ideas:

-* Desolder the original 120/220V power port?
+* Desolder the original 120/220V power port and mount the jack there?

 * Maybe wire the original power switch to the terminal block?
 Not sure if need to cut any traces.

-And of course if you come up with better ideas, [let me know](#questions-or-comments) and I'll update it!

 ## Troubleshooting